Shreya093/stock-analysis/README.md

 ### 2. How do these pros and cons apply to refactoring the original VBA script?

 Refactoring the original VBA script made our code more readable and efficient.
 In our original VBA script we used nested loops to perform the stock analysis for 2017 and 2018 which made our code a lot complex and it also increased the run time of our code, which in coding world is not a good approach.
-The reduced run time can be a major drawback while handling large amount of data in organizations.
+The increased run time can be a major drawback while handling large amount of data in organizations.
 I personally found refactoring the code much efficient and easily understandable.
 The use of arrays helped to pick the data from our stock analysis dataset based on the Index value.
 Fetching data in arrays using index is a very efficient approach and makes our code run much faster.